Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### How should measures and metrics be used to measure your service level management levels?
+### How should measures and metrics be used to measure your Service Level Management levels?

 - [ ] To measure the performance of a component in the system.
 - [ ] To measure the performance of the entire system.